 TV shows included Heroes, Mud and Glory, That's Fairly Interesting, Magic Kiwis, and New Zealand at War, an account of New Zealand's role in WWII.
 In the process Communicado's television work developed a reputation for being energetic, upbeat, and for some, unashamedly populist.
 Roberts riposte to high-brow critics was that television and journalism are ultimately about clarity, and that "a lot of people mistake simplicity and clarity for being downmarket".

-Thirteen ideas-filled years later, Roberts sold his stake in Communicado, arguing he needed a rest.
-Communicado would later merge with Australian production company Screentime.
+Thirteen ideas-filled years after launching what had become Communicado, Roberts sold his stake in the company, arguing he needed a rest.
+Communicado went through a series of changes of management and investors, before merging with Australian production company Screentime.
 These days the Screentime title has taken centre-stage.

-In 1997 Roberts rejoined TVNZ as Television Manager.
-As part of his job application, he wrote a 50-page vision paper advocating more New Zealand content across the board: the title was "Great New Zealand Television".
+As for Roberts, plans for some time off were swiftly abandoned, after he heard of a major job opportunity.
+In 1997 he rejoined TVNZ as Television Manager.
+As part of the job application, he wrote a 50-page vision paper advocating more New Zealand content across the board: the title was "Great New Zealand Television".
 He hoped to bring "creative energy" and change to TVNZ.

 Once installed, Roberts closed the loss-making Horizon regional stations, and tried to attract younger viewers with an MTV channel, through which he introduced radio host Mikey Havoc to television.
 Roberts set about changing TVNZ's management structure, while returning to old traditions of designating a specific programmer for each channel.

-His TVNZ reign was controversial, and he quit in April of 1998, after conflicts with the chair of the TVNZ board.
-Neil Roberts died of cancer in November of that year.
+His TVNZ reign was controversial, and he quit in April 1998, after conflicts with the chair of the TVNZ board.
+Neil Roberts died of cancer on 8 November of that year.
+He was 50.

 Warren Barton, Obituary of Neil Roberts - The Dominion, 9 November 1998